ALBERTA HOSPICE PALLIATIVE CARE ASSOCIATION BY-LAWS

-(i) a resolution passes (A) at meeting of members of which not less than 21 days’ notice specifying the intention to propose the resolution has been duly given, and (B) by the vote of not less than 75% of those Members who, if entitled to do so, vote in person or by proxy,
+(a) at meeting of members of which not less than twenty one (21) days’ notice specifying the intention to propose the resolution has been duly given, and

 (ii) a resolution proposed and passed as a special resolution at a meeting of Members of which less than 21 days’ notice has been given, if all the Members entitled to attend and vote at the meeting so agree, or